Snohomish in Snohomish County, Washington — The American West (Northwest)

 2. Riverfront Trail Markers Installed.
 An article announcing the dedication of the marker.
 (Submitted on April 8, 2014.)

 3. Emory C. Ferguson - Wikipedia.
 Ferguson was eulogized as the "Father of Snohomish" (Submitted on April 8, 2014, by Keith S Smith of West Chester, Pennsylvania.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 28, 2014, by Warner Blake of Snohomish, WA Washington.
-This page has been viewed 346 times since then and 15 times this year.
-Photos: 1. submitted on March 28, 2014, by Warner Blake of Snohomish, WA Washington.
-2, 3. submitted on April 8, 2014, by Keith S Smith of West Chester, Pennsylvania. • Syd Whittle was the editor who published this page.
+This page was last revised on August 7, 2021.
+It was originally submitted on March 28, 2014, by Warner Blake of Snohomish, WA Washington.
+This page has been viewed 500 times since then and 29 times this year.
+Photos: 1. submitted on August 6, 2021, by William Fischer, Jr. of Scranton, Pennsylvania.
+2. submitted on March 28, 2014, by Warner Blake of Snohomish, WA Washington.
+3, 4. submitted on August 6, 2021, by William Fischer, Jr. of Scranton, Pennsylvania.
+5, 6. submitted on April 8, 2014, by Keith S Smith of West Chester, Pennsylvania. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
-Close-up photo of the marker showing the text. • Photo of the cottage. • Can you help?
+Photo of the cottage. • Can you help?